 Just like diffraction glasses, you want to keep your kaleidoscope glasses away from any hard objects and out of purses or backpacks that have loose items in them.
 Since some of our Kaleidoscope glasses are hand fumed to give their awesome effects, so it is best to keep away from any objects that could compromise the fuming of the glasses.
 We also recommend using water and a micro fiber cleaning cloth to ensure your Kaleidoscope Glasses maintain their pristine condition.

-Kaleidoscope Glasses Care and Cleaning:
+Kaleidoscope Glasses Cleaning:

 1.)
 Keep your Kaleidoscope glasses clear from sharp or rough objects

 2.)
 Do not use any cleaning solutions or soaps on your lenses.(no windex, no soap, no oils!)

 3.)
 Use only plain water and cotton or microfiber cloths to clean your lenses.